How Mercer Talent Enterprise is changing the way talent is assessed—using geography, culture, and other nuances

 Radhika says, “Our biggest motivation was to ensure that the best practices do not always have to come from the West.
 They can come from Dubai, Delhi, or Bengaluru.”

 Radhika was tired of ‘copy-paste consulting’ wherein the same metrics are taken and aspects like name, images etc are changed.
-“I think organisations have become quite lazy about innovation, especially the big consulting firms, because they have some practices developed in the US or Europe and then they think it will work in India, Japan, the Middle East,” she says.
+“I think organizations have become quite lazy about innovation, especially the big consulting firms, because they have some practices developed in the US or Europe and then they think it will work in India, Japan, the Middle East,” she says.

-The Talent Enterprise tries to assess candidates uniquely and not just adopt standard approaches such as questionnaires.
+Mercer Talent Enterprise tries to assess candidates uniquely and not just adopt standard approaches such as questionnaires.

 The primary attempt has been to develop tests that follow global standards.
 The firm’s assessments largely look at positive psychology and measuring a candidate’s strengths, growth, mindset, innovation, grit, perseverance, courage, and digital readiness.

 Radhika illustrates with an example, “Say we are assisting the hiring process of the next CEO of a certain company.
-Along with conducting a traditional questionnaire, we would look at different aspects of their behaviour, with hypothetical case studies, role plays, etc.”
+Along with conducting a traditional questionnaire, we would look at different aspects of their behavior, with hypothetical case studies, role plays, etc.”

 She adds that all this is conducted in a more comprehensive, culture-appropriate, and tech-driven manner, involving relevant assessment tools.